45 Awesome Free Things To Do in Atlanta This Summer With Kids

 23. Juneteenth Atlanta Parade and Music Festival - Downtown

-24. Virginia-Highland Summerfest - Virginia-Highland
+24. Virginia-Highland Summerfest - Virginia Highland

-On Saturday, June 10, 2023, spend a day of fun, art, food, and kids activities in the Va-Hi neighborhood!
+On June 8-9, 2024, enjoy fun, art, food, and kids' activities in the Va-Hi neighborhood!

-25. Atlanta Ice Cream Festival - Piedmont Park
+25. Atlanta Ice Cream Festival - Midtown

-Head to Piedmont Park on Saturday, July 22, 2023 to taste LOTS of ice cream in different forms (cones, cups, on a stick) and enjoy music and kids' activities.
+Head to Piedmont Park on July 27, 2024, to taste LOTS of ice cream in different forms (cones, cups, on a stick) and enjoy music and kids' activities.

-26. Alive in Roswell - Downtown Roswell
+26. Alive in Roswell - Roswell

 Every third Thursday from April-October, visitors hit downtown Roswell for food, music, and kids' activities like bouncy houses and face painting.